FINE & PRACTICAL ARTS

 STUDIO ART 2 (AR9019) 1.0 credit

-Art 2 is an in-depth study of the principles of design-rhythm, movement, balance, proportion, variety, unity, and emphasis.
+Studio Art 2 is an in-depth study of the principles of design-rhythm, movement, balance, proportion, variety, unity, and emphasis.
 Students will explore both two-dimensional and three-dimensional media to create a variety of visual experiences.
 Art history, criticism and aesthetics will be emphasized.
 Students will be responsible for vocabulary, studio work, homework assignments and a sketchbook.
 Evaluation is based on creativity, craftsmanship, and fulfilling objectives of class projects.
 Artwork will be exhibited.
 To be successful, it is recommended students complete Studio Art 1 before taking Studio Art 2.

 CERAMICS 1 (AR9059) 1.0 credit